Calories Burned Roller Skating

 Frequently Asked Questions

-A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of ice skating.
+A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of roller skating.
 This is based on a MET value of 7.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

-Is ice skating good for weight loss?
+Is roller skating good for weight loss?

-Body weight significantly impacts calorie burn during ice skating.
+Body weight significantly impacts calorie burn during roller skating.
 A 120-lb person burns about 191 calories in 30 minutes, while a 250-lb person burns approximately 397 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

-What muscles does ice skating work?
+What muscles does roller skating work?

-Ice Skating primarily works the Quadriceps, Hamstrings, Glutes, Adductors, Core, and Calves.
+Roller Skating primarily works the Quadriceps, Hamstrings, Glutes, Adductors, Core, and Calves.
 Regular practice helps strengthen these muscle groups and improve overall fitness.